Have you ever wondered what spider lilies represent? Wonder no more! In this blog post, we’ll explore the meaning and symbolism of spider lilies.

 The belief that spider lilies are bad luck likely dates back to the plant’s native country of Japan.
 In Japanese culture, the spider lily is known as “higanbana,” which literally translates to “equinox flower.”

-The name comes from the fact that the flowers usually bloom around the time of the autumnal equinox, which is a time when the boundaries between the worlds of the living and the dead are said to be blurred.
+The name comes from the fact that the flowers usually bloom around the time of the autumn equinox, which is a time when the boundaries between the worlds of the living and the dead are said to be blurred.
 As a result, spider lilies are often associated with death and funerals.

 This belief may also be related to the plant’s toxic nature.
 All parts of the spider lily plant are poisonous, and ingesting even a small amount of its poison can lead to nausea, vomiting, diarrhea, and seizures.
 Given the plant’s association with death and its poisonous nature, it’s not surprising that some people believe spider lilies are bad luck.